JuliaLang/julia/README.md

 If everything works correctly, you will see a Julia banner and an interactive prompt into which you can enter expressions for evaluation.
 You can read about [getting started](https://julialang.org/manual/getting-started) in the manual.

-**Note**: While some system package managers have Julia installers available, these are not maintained nor endorsed by the Julia project.
+**Note**: Although some system package managers provide Julia, such installations are neither maintained nor endorsed by the Julia project.
 They may be outdated and/or unmaintained.
 We recommend you use the official Julia binaries instead.

 ## Editor and Terminal Setup